-Currently, none of the grocery retailers have a centralised warehouse for dispatching orders which means your delivery is packed and delivered by whichever store is closest to you.
+Currently, most grocery retailers don't use a centralised warehouse for dispatching orders which means your delivery is packed and delivered by whichever store is closest to you.
 Available delivery slots will therefore vary greatly depending on where you're ordering.
 Next-day delivery is often booked out, so if you need your delivery at a specific time you might need to order a few days in advance.

 The problem with this system is the pieces you receive may actually be significantly smaller or larger than average, meaning you could feasibly end up with anywhere between 600g to 1.4kg.
 There's really no way around this, so if you need a specific amount of produce (such as for a recipe) it's safer to buy in store or order extra in case the ones you get are smaller than average.

 Another thing to note is that Woolworths and Harris Farm charge based on the estimated weight, not actual weight, so it is possible to be slightly overcharged.
 In practice, we found that you're equally likely to be undercharged and overall these estimations actually left us around a dollar better off per order.

 We were also impressed to find that all three retailers delivered produce that was in good condition and had an appropriate level of ripeness, similar to what we'd select ourselves in a supermarket.